 If you’re not far enough along to need debt negotiation but still need to raise your credit score, here are some tips.

-With Experian Boost, Experian will raise your credit by looking at utility bills.
+- Get Credit for Bills: With Experian Boost, Experian will raise your credit by looking at utility bills, rent and other bill payments.
 It’s usually a very small increase.
-On average, users’ FICO scores have improved by 12 points as a result of a boost, according to data from Experian.
+On average, users’ FICO scores have improved by 13 points as a result of a boost, according to data from Experian.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.